Mark Winterbottom: Stock Car Brasil

 In 2014 and 2015, Winterbottom appeared in the season-opening two-driver round of the Stock Car Brasil championship, for Voxx Racing.
 In 2014, he drove alongside Sérgio Jimenez to fourth at the Autódromo José Carlos Pace whilst in 2015 he finished second with Marcos Gomes at the Autódromo Internacional Ayrton Senna.
 Just like Winterbottom, Gomes went on to win his respective championship title in 2015.
 Winterbottom returned to Brazil in 2018, finishing eleventh at the Autódromo José Carlos Pace driving with Átila Abreu, despite starting from the rear of the grid.

+At the conclusion of his Tickford Racing stint, Winterbottom had received an offer to contest the championship full-time in 2019.
+Having described the opportunity as "appealing", he declined on the grounds that it wasn't a binding contract.

 Personal life

 Winterbottom is the son of the 1969 and 1974 Australian Sprintcar Champion and former chairman of the Sprintcar Control Council of Australia, Jim Winterbottom.
-Educated at Doonside Technology High School, Winterbottom took up the sport of Soccer from the age of six, and by eleven was competing with a state level team, (Blacktown United) in matches across New South Wales.
+Educated at Doonside Technology High School, Winterbottom took up the sport of soccer from the age of six, and by eleven was competing with a state level team, (Blacktown United) in matches across New South Wales.
 He made the decision to give up soccer to pursue his motor racing ambitions at the age of eleven.

 Winterbottom was used as the voice of the character 'Frosty' in the Australian Release of the 2011 Pixar film Cars 2.
 He also appeared as a contestant on Season 3 of the Seven Network's celebrity series Australia's Greatest Athlete in 2011.